-Who are we?
+Who Are We?

-Cambridge Museum of Technology is an independent, accredited museum based in the old Victorian pumping station on Riverside to the east of Cambridge city centre.
+Cambridge Museum of Technology is an independent, accredited museum based in the old Victorian Pumping Station on Riverside to the east of Cambridge city centre.
 The organisation is a Charitable Incorporated Organisation (CIO) which is a form of limited liability constitution designed to meet the needs of charitable organisations.

-Our team
+Our Team

-Currently we have a Front of House Team Leader and Office Administrator.
-Previously we also had an education officer and assistant curator, but we cut costs during the Covid pandemic in order to remain sustainable.
-We are now bidding for grants to appoint an Enterprise Manager, an Education/Community Officer and a Collections Officer.
+Currently we have a Front of House Manager and Office Administrator.
+Previously we also had an Education Officer and Assistant Curator, but we cut costs during the Covid pandemic in order to remain sustainable.
+We have recently received a grant from the National Lottery Heritage Fund to appoint an Enterprise Manager and an Education/Community Officer and are currently bidding for funding for a Collections Officer.
 The bulk of the work on site has always been done by a large team of volunteers and that is still the case.

-Trustees are active in fundraising and finance, site maintenance, technical work, education and assisting with museum accreditation, as well as helping out as duty managers and front of house roles.
+Trustees have been active in fundraising and finance, site maintenance, technical work, education and assisting with museum accreditation, as well as helping out as duty managers and in front of house roles.
 Their core long term role is in governance, strategy and forward planning, responsibility for the scheduled monument, reviewing staff needs and performance, and approving policies.

-Trustee roles, including the Chair, are not remunerated.
+Trustee roles, including the chair, are not remunerated.
 The role is subject to the constitution and charity law.